Parallel Exploration for Product Catalogs

-This paradigm has a major limitation: You can view only one set of results at a time; if you don’t like the current set, you have to backtrack and try to find a more interesting set.
+This paradigm has a major limitation: You can view only one set of results at a time; if you don’t like the current set, you have hto leave the result set to try a different query.

 Parallel Exploration extends faceted search/browsing to overcome this limitation: All of the result sets that you have viewed are stored in an “exploration tree”.
 So you can easily go back to previous result sets and view multiple result sets at once.

 The exploration tree enables you to explore in several directions in parallel, “gathering” promising items from different result sets.